Nosebleed

 • sneezing through your nose (if you have to sneeze, let it go out of your mouth and into your elbow).

-A nosebleed may need to be treated by your GP or in a hospital if it is serious or recurrent.
-Antibiotics cream may be prescribed by your doctor to apply to the inside of your nose.
+A nosebleed may need to be treated by your healthcare provider or in a hospital if it's serious or if you get repeated bleeds.
+An antibiotic cream or ointment may be prescribed for you to apply to the inside of your nose, or they may recommend using Vaseline or petroleum jelly in your nostrils.
+Sometimes your nose may need to be packed with soft dressing material.

 • Septal surgery – if the septum (the wall between the nostrils) is crooked it can sometimes cause nosebleeds.
 If this is the case, your ENT surgeon may recommend having your septum surgically straightened.